 Completing customer satisfaction surveys requires a little extra thought and time, so make it worthwhile.
 Add an incentive, like free company merchandise, free delivery or a voucher to show how much you appreciate them and build customer loyalty.

-A/B testing is where you test two versions of your email on a small sample of subscribers, before the ‘winning version’ (aka the one with the most open rates) will be sent out to the rest of your subscribers.
+A/B testing is where you test two versions of your email on a small sample of subscribers before the ‘winning version’ (aka the one with the most open rates) is sent out to the rest of your email list.
 This can increase your chances of sending out the best possible newsletter, and getting the highest possible open and response rates.
 Think especially about your subject line—what will entice people to open and engage with your NPS survey?

 If you want to know if people like your product, service or company, you should ask them.
 People like to know that their opinions matter and genuinely want to help.
 Make it easy for your customers to give feedback and always respond to them when they share their thoughts.
 Two-way communication is key.

-Segmentation allows you to send a much more targeted follow-up after the survey.
-This will give them the chance to explain why they gave their particular survey responses, delivering a more personalized customer journey.
+Segmentation allows you to send a much more targeted follow-up after the questionnaire.
+This will give them the chance to explain why they gave their particular NPS responses, delivering a more personalized customer journey.

 You’ll notice that some people will rate everything by 10, while others might have just had a recent good/bad customer experience with you, but they like your brand overall.
 Keep repeating the survey from time to time, and watch the trends that emerge.